Subscriptions

 🚧

-When the customer has a trial subscription and new trial subscription to the same product is created - the current trial subscription will be canceled at the start date of the new trial subscription.
+1. A customer can have at most one active trial and one non-trial (free or paid) subscription for a specific product.
+When the customer has a trial subscription and new trial subscription to the same product is provisioned, the current trial subscription will be canceled at the start date of the new trial subscription.

-2. When the customer has a active non-trial (free or paid) subscription and new non-trial subscription to the same product is created - the current non-trial subscription will be canceled at the start date of the new non-trial subscription.
+2. When the customer has a active non-trial (free or paid) subscription and new non-trial subscription to the same product is provisioned - the current non-trial subscription will be canceled at the start date of the new non-trial subscription.

 3. When the customer has an active trial subscription to a specific plan, and a paid subscription for the same plan is created is created (= an upgrade from a trial subscription to a paid subscription), the paid plan will start at the end of the trial period.